 Ways faculty and staff can help:

-Familiarize yourself with the services and programs Nontraditional Student Programs has to offer students.
+Familiarize yourself with the services and programs Nontraditional Student Center has to offer students.
 If a nontraditional student is struggling with transitioning to student life, they can meet one-on-one with a peer mentor or staff member to discuss their issues and concerns and find resources for them.